Absences or Lateness

 Drop Off & Pick Up

 Parents/Guardians should make every effort to drop off and pick up their child/children on time.
 All of the academies are located on campus in close proximity to each other.
 The drop off and pick area will be located at the end of Hilltop Road at the Performing Arts and Humanities Building (PAHB) Circle.
 It will be at the same place every day for all academies.
-To find this on campus maps go to “Transportation“.
+Refer to drop off map.

-Each day of the scheduled academy, the drop off time will be from 8:35-8:55 a.m. and pick up will occur from 4:05-4:25 p.m.
+Each day of the scheduled academy, the drop off time will be from 8:35-8:55 a.m. and pick up will occur from 12:05-12:15 for morning sessions or 4:05-4:25 p.m. for afternoon sessions.
 Parents/Guardians will be asked prior to the start of the academy to identify those persons who have approval to pick up.
 If an alternate person needs to be added, please contact the SEA office directly.
 Identification may be required.
 During these scheduled times, UMBC undergraduate assistants will be available to check in participants, and to supervise and escort them to and from the academy locations.

 There will not be any before or after care, therefore, if a participant arrives later than 9:00 a.m. the participant will be responsible to come directly to the academy location.
 If a participant is not picked up by 4:25 p.m., a late fee of $10 will be charged for each 15 minutes of lateness.
 Payment in cash or personal check will be due that same day.

 If needed, paid parking will be available on Lot 9 (behind the Performing Arts and Humanities Building).